 It’s not uncommon for big companies to buy smaller ones to decrease competition, but it’s led to three big-name antivirus providers falling under the same company.
-In late 2016, Avast was big enough to buy competitor AVG.
-And in late 2021, Norton bought Avast.
-There are differences between all three antivirus providers, and Avast has enough of its own personality to stand alone, so let’s take a look at how it fares in Australia these days.
+In late 2016, Avast was big enough to buy its competitor AVG.
+Then in late 2021, Norton bought Avast.
+There are differences between all three antivirus providers, and Avast has enough personality to stand alone, so let’s take a look at how it fares in Australia these days.

-Unlike some of its peers, Avast simplifies things with three core products, all available on compatible PC, Mac, Android, and iOS devices.
+Unlike some of its peers, Avast simplifies things with three plans, all available for PC, Mac, Android, and iOS devices.
 Avast One Essential is the free version.
 Avast One is the main plan with all of the features.
-And Avast Premium Security is a mid-tier version albeit built for more devices.
+And Avast Premium Security is a mid-tier version built for more devices.

-That initial and ongoing pricing isn’t particularly flash next to the competition even if there’s good value in opting to protect 10 or up to 30 devices with different Avast plans.
-In terms of payment options, it’s either PayPal or major credit cards (Visa, Mastercard, American Express).
+That initial and ongoing pricing isn’t particularly flash next to the competition even if there’s good value in opting to protect 10, or even 30 devices with different Avast plans.
+In terms of payment options, it’s either PayPal or major credit cards like Visa, Mastercard, or American Express.

-All versions of Avast come with the following features (including Avast free):
+All versions of Avast, including the free version, come with the following features:

 - Virus, malware, and ransomware blocking

 Avast Premium Security builds on those three core features with the following inclusions:

 - Webcam protection